VishalNair129/Gaussian-Mixture-Models/README.md

 # Quantifying Under-Reporting in Longitudinal Health Data: Genital Warts Example

 This repository reproduces the results from the study "Quantifying the Under-Reporting of Uncorrelated Longitudinal Data: The Genital Warts Example" by Moriña et al. (2021).
 The aim is to estimate the true incidence of genital warts (GW) cases in Catalunya by addressing the under-reporting in health data.
 The study uses a mixture model to quantify under-reporting and adjusts for missing data, particularly for the period 2009-2016.
+I did this project during my mathematical modeling workshop in UAB under DR. David Moriña.

 ## Project Overview